-• Application Workshop: This July 31, 2014 training session informed the 34 service providers who attended about the application process.
-CDBG staff discussed each of the questions in the 2015 application and provided a detailed instruction guide to assist applicants in developing a competitive application.

-• CDBG Advisory Board: Six public meetings were held to evaluate and discuss the applications, ultimately leading to recommendations to the Board of County Commissioners for funding allocations.

-• Consultation: Douglas County consulted service providers during the development of this plan to access the most up-to-date information and ensure accuracy.
+- Application Workshop: This July 31, 2014 training session informed the 34 service providers who attended about the application process.
+CDBG staff discussed each of the questions in the 2015 application and provided a detailed instruction guide to assist applicants in developing a competitive application. - CDBG Advisory Board: Six public meetings were held to evaluate and discuss the applications, ultimately leading to recommendations to the Board of County Commissioners for funding allocations. - Consultation: Douglas County consulted service providers during the development of this plan to access the most up-to-date information and ensure accuracy.
 Service providers were also invited to review the draft Annual Action Plan, attend the open house, and the public hearing.

-• Notice of Public Meetings: A notice of the public comment period, open house, and public hearing was printed in the legal section of the five local newspapers.
+- Notice of Public Meetings: A notice of the public comment period, open house, and public hearing was printed in the legal section of the five local newspapers.
 This information was also emailed to 175 service providers and posted on Douglas County's website.
-Residents could request accommodations for special needs or interpreters in advance of the open house or public hearing.

-• Public Comment Period: A 30-day public comment period from May 14 to June 12, 2015 provided an opportunity for the public to review and comment on the proposed Annual Action Plan.

-• Open House: A community open house was held on May 21, 2015 to discuss the activities proposed in the 2015 Annual Action Plan and to ensure the potential projects adequately address the priorities of the Consolidated Plan.

-• Public Hearing: A public hearing was held with the Douglas County Board of County Commissioners to review and adopt the Annual Action Plan on June 8, 2015.
+Residents could request accommodations for special needs or interpreters in advance of the open house or public hearing. - Public Comment Period: A 30-day public comment period from May 14 to June 12, 2015 provided an opportunity for the public to review and comment on the proposed Annual Action Plan. - Open House: A community open house was held on May 21, 2015 to discuss the activities proposed in the 2015 Annual Action Plan and to ensure the potential projects adequately address the priorities of the Consolidated Plan. - Public Hearing: A public hearing was held with the Douglas County Board of County Commissioners to review and adopt the Annual Action Plan on June 8, 2015.

-Douglas County sought additional public comments on the Substantial Amendment to the 2015 Annual Action Plan and reallocate funds to the infrastructure priority.
+During the 2018 Program Year, Douglas County is seeking public comments on the Substantial Amendment to the 2015 Annual Action Plan.
+A Substantial Amendment is required to reallocate funds between priorities.
 Methods used adhered to the Citizens Participation Plan and include consultation with grantees and members of the public through email, public meetings and providing hard copies of the Substantial Amendment in locations readily available to the public.